imAsparky/junction-box/docs/source/Diataxus/diataxus-intro.rst

 References are technical descriptions of the machinery and how to operate it.
 References are information-oriented.

-References are like a map and should be to the point and wholly authoritative.
+References are like a map and should be to the point and authoritative.

 References are consulted rather than read.